Dorothy Dene

-Dorothy Dene (1859 – 27 December 1899), born Ada Alice Pullen, was an English stage actress and artist's model for the painter Frederick Leighton and some of his associates.
+Dorothy Dene (1859/1860 – 27 December 1899), born Ada Alice Pullen, was an English stage actress and artist's model for the painter Frederick Leighton and some of his associates.
 Dene was considered to have a classical face and figure and a flawless complexion.
-Her height was above average and she had long arms, large violet eyes and abundant golden chestnut hair.
+Her height was above average and she had long arms, large gray-blue (sometimes reported as violet or having a violet hue) eyes and abundant golden chestnut hair.

 Biography

-Dene was born in New Cross, London, in 1859; her birth name was Ada Alice Pullen.
-She came from a large family of girls, a number of whom earned their living from acting on stage.
-She lived with her four sisters in an apartment in South Kensington, London.
+Dene was born in New Cross, London, in 1859 or 1860; her birth name was Ada Alice Pullen.
+She came from a family of six siblings and a number of her sisters earned their living from acting on stage.
+She lived with her sisters in an apartment in South Kensington, London.

 Career as a model

 According to a story published in 1897, Leighton chose her as the one woman in Europe whose face and figure most closely tallied with his ideal.
 Leighton searched Europe for a model suitable for his 1884 painting Cymon and Iphigenia, eventually finding Dene in a theatre in London.
 However, the story about her being found in a theatre is contradicted in Leighton's biography, written by Emilia Barrington right after his death.
 According to Barrington, Dene was spotted by the artist at the doorstep of a painter's studio close to Leighton's.
 The studio mentioned was probably that of Louise Starr Canziani in Kensington Green where she was already working as a model.
 She sat for Leighton when he painted Bianca in 1881.